mailru/easyjson/README.md

   -stubs
     	only generate stubs for marshaler/unmarshaler funcs -disallow_unknown_fields
-        return error if some unknown field in json occured
+        return error if some unknown field in json appeared
 ```

 Using `-all` will generate marshalers/unmarshalers for all Go structs in the